Americanization

-Americanization or Americanisation (see spelling differences) is the influence of American culture and business on other countries outside the United States of America, including their media, cuisine, business practices, popular culture, technology or political techniques.
+Americanization or Americanisation (see spelling differences) is the influence of the American culture and economy on other countries outside the United States, including their media, cuisine, business practices, popular culture, technology and political techniques.
 Some observers have described Americanization as synonymous with progress and innovation.
-However, it is also used as a pejorative term by critics who oppose American influences.

-Hollywood, the American film and television industry, has since the 1920s dominated most of the world's media markets.
-It is the chief medium by which people across the globe see American fashions, customs, scenery, and way of life.
-The top 50 highest-grossing films of all time were all made entirely or partially in the United States.
+The cinema of the United States has dominated most of the world's medias markets since the 1910s, and is the chief medium by which the international community sees American fashions, customs, scenery, and way of life.
+The majority of the top 50 highest-grossing films of all time have been made either entirely or partially in the United States or were financed by U.S. production companies, even with limited or no artistic involvement.
+The top 50 constituents set and filmed entirely in the United Kingdom, like some of the Harry Potter franchise, or with deliberately and quintessentially British source material, like the Lord of the Rings series, count as American productions for solely financial reasons.
+This coopting of the works of other nations and cultures into "American" works (and the hegemonic ability to do as such) forms part of many critical definitions of Americanization.

-Coca-Cola, previously the top global company by revenue, is often viewed as a symbol of Americanization, giving rise to the term "Coca-Cola diplomacy" for anything emblematic of US soft power.
-Fast food is also often viewed as being a symbol of US marketing dominance.
-Companies such as McDonald's, Burger King, Pizza Hut, Kentucky Fried Chicken and Domino's Pizza among others have numerous outlets around the world.
-Of the top ten global brands (2017) by revenue, seven are based in the United States: Apple Inc., Google, Microsoft, Coca-Cola, Amazon, Facebook and IBM.
+United States–based commercial enterprises operating internationally are also associated with Americanization.
+Notably, the Coca-Cola Company was previously the top global company by revenue, giving rise to the term "Coca-Cola diplomacy" for anything emblematic of U.S. soft power.
+U.S.-based fast food franchises such as McDonald's, Subway, Starbucks, Burger King, Pizza Hut, KFC and Domino's Pizza, among others, have numerous outlets around the world.
+Of the top ten global brands (2017) by revenue, seven are based in the United States: Apple Inc., Google, Microsoft, Coca-Cola, Amazon, Facebook, and IBM.

-During the Cold War, Americanization was the method to counter the processes of Sovietization around the world.
+During the Cold War, Americanization was the primary soft power method chosen to counter the more hard power-orientated polar process of Sovietization around the world.
 Education, schools, and particularly universities became the main target for Americanization.
-However, resistance to Americanization of the university community restrained it, although it was still much more successful than Sovietization.
-Americanization has become more prevalent since the end of the Soviet Union in 1991 and especially since the advent of widespread high speed Internet use in the mid-2000s.
+Resistance to Americanization within the university community restrained its effectiveness, though it was still much more successful than Sovietization.
+Americanization has become more prevalent since the collapse of the Soviet Union in 1991, which left the United States as the world's sole superpower (the full soft power of China as a potential competing influence has yet to manifest within Occidental pop culture).
+Americanization found yet another gear with the advent of widespread high-speed Internet use in the mid-2000s (notably heavily censored in China).

-Criticism of Americanization has included opposition to US investments in Europe during the 1960s, which subsided by the 1970s.
+Criticism of Americanization has included opposition to U.S. investments in Europe during the 1960s, which subsided by the 1970s.
 A new dimension of anti-Americanism is fear of the pervasiveness of American Internet technology.